Institute for Language Sciences Labs

 • Note that for adding a directory/file to a command, you can use the tab button to auto-complete the path (or showing possible auto-complete options).

-• Useful to know is that ‘.’ denotes the current directory, and ‘~’ denotes your home directory (see some of the commands below).
+• Reminder: ‘.’ denotes the current directory, and ‘~’ denotes your home directory (see some of the commands below).

 • Unsure about a command?
 Use whatis or man to find out more about it.